The most expensive Magic the Gathering cards would set you back thousands of dollars.

 The Moat is a powerful card in MTG, no doubt about it.
 However, its price tag is also justified by its origins in the Legends print run.
 Long story short, Moat is a very rare card, rarer than Black Lotus according to some experts, and yet it costs significantly less.
 Some players are able to put in four of these cards in a single deck, which makes it very useful.

 Moat impedes all non-flying creatures from attacking, which is a simple yet effective method of halting your opponent in his tracks.
-The card was designed by artist Jeff A. Menges, and its price tag varies between $200 and $700.
+The card was designed by artist Jeff A. Menges, and its price tag can become quite intimidating.
+The one that we spotted cost $750, for instance.

-Tropical island costs a lot.
-Sure, we found it at $900, but in other places, it can sell for as much as $4,300.
+Tropical island usually costs a lot, as it is one of the rarest and most powerful cards in the entire game.
 It’s also a part of the original “Dual Lands” alongside Underground Sea, and it is often played in Eternal formats like Vintage and Commander.
-It’s also a part of Magic’s Reserved List, which means that Wizards of the Coast will never reprint it.
+It is included on Magic’s Reserved List, which means that Wizards of the Coast will never reprint it.

 As for the card’s actual in-game effect, it counts as both Island and Forest, and it allows the player to tap in blue or green mana.
 The card is vulnerable to various effects that target Lands, but it’s quite the powerhouse nonetheless.

 Candelabra of Tawnos is an Artifact type card in MTG that allows you to untap your opponent’s lands if so desired.
-Rare and part of the Antiquities expansion, this card represents the hard work of artist Douglas Shuler, and it can retail for $1,000 or more depending on its age and condition.
+Rare and part of the Antiquities expansion, this card represents the hard work of artist Douglas Shuler, and it can definitely burn a hole in your pocket depending on its age and condition.

 So what makes this card so special in the game?
 It might not appear very powerful at a glance, but it can do quite a bit of damage when paired with cards such as High Tide or Cloudpost, as it allows the player to generate a LOT of mana.

 Chains of Mephistopheles can wreak havoc on your opponent’s hand or deck, and it can heavily disrupt his or her plans.
 To be clear, if a player draws a card except for the first one he or she draws in his or her draw step each turn, that player discards a card instead.
-Illustrated in 1994 by Heather Hudson, Chains of Mephistopheles is a part of the Legends expansion, and it can cost upwards of $1,100.
+Illustrated in 1994 by Heather Hudson, Chains of Mephistopheles is a part of the Legends expansion, which makes it incredibly sought after.

 It’s a very spooky-looking card, and it relies on Black mana.
 It is one of the rarest and most expensive Magic The Gathering cards in the world, and many players see it as overpowered.